Access Amazon Web Services services through Amazon PrivateLink - Amazon Virtual Private Cloud

 endpoint_id-az_name.service_id.region.vpce.amazonaws.com

-When you create an interface VPC endpoint for an Amazon Web Service, you can enable private DNS.
+When you create an interface VPC endpoint for an Amazon Web Services service, you can enable private DNS.
 With private DNS, you can continue to make requests to a service using the DNS name for its public endpoint, while leveraging private connectivity through the interface VPC endpoint.
 For more information, see DNS resolution.

 The following describe-vpc-endpoints command displays the DNS entries for an interface endpoint.